 For one, it's a consequence of disregarding just how many components are integrated into the Noodle Pi shell.
 There are literally hundreds of Raspberry Pi cases in the market.
 None of them integrate all the electronics that Noodle Pi does, or even come close.
 That's because the Noodle Pi kit isn't a "case", it's a precisely designed chassis system and method of assembly that enables the integration of all of the device's components.

 Another factor is misevaluation of the fact that no soldering or tools are required to assemble the device.
 If Noodle Pi required a lot of soldering and special equipment to put together and could only be purchased as an assembled device, nobody would say "it's just a case".
 But because it can ship as a kit of only 3D printed parts, and requires no soldering for assembly, some people seem to think that means it's "just a case".

 In fact, it took a series of design innovations to eliminate the need for soldering and tools to assemble Noodle Pi.
-It's much easier to design a device that requires a lot of soldering and glue and screws to put together.
-It takes work and ingenuity to eliminate each instance where soldering or glue or screws might be needed, to arrive at a design that doesn't require any of them.
-If you look at any other handheld PC designed by independent makers, you'll notice the crazy amount of soldering and other complicated assembly steps they usually require.
-Simplifying the assembly to the point that it requires no soldering and no tools is a pretty big deal, and took over a hundred prototypes to achieve.
+It's much easier to design a device that requires a lot of soldering, glue and screws to put together.
+It takes more ingenuity to eliminate the need for these.

 I remember reading (can't find the reference now) that Steve Jobs was very proud of either a NeXT or Apple computer design that required only seven screws.
 Well, we've come a long way..
 Noodle Pi uses zero screws! #OneLessThing